Suspiria is gonna be divisive

 The performances in Suspiria are spellbinding

 Dakota Johnson is enchanting as the elite ballet dancer; Tilda Swinton is captivating, of course, as the mysterious headmistress; yet it was rising star Mia Goth’s performance that did it for me.
-Chloë Grace Moretz along with the other fellow students are very good, as are the teachers (or coven of witches) at the Tanz Dance School.
+Chloë Grace Moretz along with the other fellow students are very good, as are the teachers (or coven of witches) at the Markos Dance Academy.

-An IMDb profile of Lutz Ebersdorf cites Suspiria as his only acting credit.
-However, there is growing speculation that it is in fact Tilda Swinton playing the role of psychoanalyst Josef Klemperer.
-During the press conference when Swinton was asked what it was like playing the two roles she replied, “what two roles?” followed by a wink.
-She even read out a letter from Klemperer excusing his absence from the panel.
+Speculation sparked controversy that the role of psychoanalyst Josef Klemperer, played by a German actor named Lutz Ebersdorf in his screen debut, was in fact Tilda Swinton in heavy makeup.
+During the Venice Film Festival press conference when asked what it was like playing the two roles, Swinton replied, “what two roles?” followed by a wink.
+She even read out a letter from Klemperer himself excusing his absence from the panel.

 Thom Yorke scores with the Suspiria soundtrack